 | Accountability | Full audit logs and consistent workflows provide demonstrable proof of compliance. |

-Many organisations and government teams utilize dedicated software, such as Stakeholder consultation software, to manage their consultation information efficiently.
+Many organisations and government teams use dedicated software, such as stakeholder consultation software, to efficiently manage their public consultation information.
 This technology can support compliance, but it introduces third-party risk that must be managed during procurement:

 Procurement checklist: The software provider must be compliant with the UK GDPR and have a data processing agreement (DPA) in place.
 Their security certifications should be verified.